drakkan/sftpgo/docs/custom-actions.md

 - `SFTPGO_ACTION_OPEN_FLAGS`, integer.
 File open flags, can be non-zero for `pre-upload` action.
 If `SFTPGO_ACTION_FILE_SIZE` is greater than zero and `SFTPGO_ACTION_OPEN_FLAGS&512 == 0` the target file will not be truncated
 - `SFTPGO_ACTION_TIMESTAMP`, int64.
 Event timestamp as nanoseconds since epoch

-Previous global environment variables aren't cleared when the script is called.
+Global environment variables are cleared, for security reasons, when the script is called.
+You can set additional environment variables in the "command" configuration section.
 The program must finish within 30 seconds.

 If the `hook` defines an HTTP URL then this URL will be invoked as HTTP POST.
 The request body will contain a JSON serialized struct with the following fields: